When I stumbled upon my first open mic…

 What’s any theatre kid to do?

 Bomb miserably.
-But I knew I had to keep doing it.
+But I needed to keep doing it.

-My time on stage mostly taught me humility, but it also put me in the same room with some of the wisest and funniest people I’ve ever met.
+My time in stand-up mostly taught me humility, but it also put me in front of the microphone and connected me to community.

-Across 5 years, we hosted over 20 charity comedy shows which directly funded education grants and local literacy initiatives, including:
+In 5 years, we hosted over 20 charity shows which funded education grants and targeted literacy initiatives, including:

-• Bilingual classroom libraries for Dual-Language Immersion campuses in Denton ISD
+• 6 bilingual classroom libraries for Dual-Language Immersion campuses

 • Jr. Author Workshops hosted for elementary students in partnership with Denton’s MLK Rec Center

-• Community Storytime events in partnership with Denton Public Libraries, local bookstores, and area businesses
+• Community Storytime events in Denton Public Libraries, local bookstores, and area businesses

 All in good fun

-My time in stand-up may not have landed me a Netflix special, but it did allow me work with people I admired, and in service to the community.
-It helped me hone the storytelling, performing, and organizing skills I employ today.
+My time in stand-up may not have landed me a Netflix special, but it did allow me to serve my community alongside valued creative and business partners.